Rank - worldwide comparison

 - Ranks can be determined in different ways in the same country.
 For example there is an official Nihon Ki-in rank in Japan that is determined by tournament play, not by paying a pro for an evaluation.
 Those ranks are comparable to AGA and EGF ranks.
 There are also go club ranks in Japan and ranks obtained by paying a pro.
 Such ranks could be weaker or stronger than those of other countries.

 - Some ranking systems converge very slowly to a player's actual strength.
 This is a problem with the IGS ranking system for ranks weaker than about 5k, because these players are often improving faster than the ranking system is converging.
 Consequently, within the rank of "8k" on IGS there will be players whose strengths differ by three or more stones.
 The KGS ranking system converges very quickly, so its ranks are more consistent, except for frequently playing players, whose ranks can move very slowly.

-- OGS ranks have been adjusted since this chart was produced, these comparisons are no longer valid.
+- OGS ranks have been adjusted since this chart was produced; these comparisons are no longer valid.
 For kyu players, OGS ranks now seem to be similar to KGS and IGS ranks, but of course we need real data.

 - AGA - ratings information at AGA rating information